RTA Reforms and the Impacts on Legal Costs

 - If, at the time of the accident, the Defendant vehicle was registered outside of the UK.

-The new reforms will introduce tariffs to decide on how much compensation a person should receive for their personal injury.
+The new reforms will introduce tariffs to decide on how much compensation a person should receive for their personal injury, but these are significantly reduced on the current JC guidelines.
 These will apply to injuries lasting less than two years.
-The Claimant will receive between £235 to £3,910.
+The Claimant will receive between £235 to £3,910 for any tariff injury.
 When a set tariff is in place, this will minimise the level of expert evidence required in a case, such as medical evidence.

-What are the impacts of the RTA reforms on costs?
+4. What are the Impacts of the RTA Reforms on Costs?

-Under the current regime, Costs of Road Traffic Accident Claims are dealt with under CPR 45, relating to all RTA Personal Injury matters where the case is allocated to the fast track.
-The amount received usually varies based on whether the matter settles within the portal or outside of the portal, which can be as much as 20% of the damages recovered and disbursements in line with CPR 45.19.
+Under the current regime, costs of Road Traffic Accident Claims are dealt with under CPR 45, relating to all RTA Personal Injury matters where the case is allocated to the Fast Track.
+The amount received usually varies based on whether the matter settles within the Portal or outside of the Portal, the latter of which allows up to an additional 20% of the damages recovered to be claimed as costs, aswell as disbursements in line with CPR 45.19 and CPR 45.29.

 With the RTA Reforms not allowing for any costs to be recovered in cases where the matter is valued at less than £5,000, this will impact the level of costs that will be paid out in RTA claims.